+Model name AWK-3131A-US

-Model name AWK-4131A-US Device name AWK-4131A\0000
+Device name AWK-3131A\0000

-Clicking Submit will apply your changes and refresh the web page.
-The string "(Updated)" and a blinking reminder will appear on the upper-right corner of web page as shown below:
+NOTE After you click Submit to apply changes the web page will refresh (Updated) will appear on the page and a blinking reminder will be shown on the upper-right corner of the web page:

-To make the changes effective, click Restart and then Save and Restart after you change the settings.
-It will take about 30 seconds for the AWK-4131A to restart.
+To activate the changes click Restart and then Save and Restart after you change the settings.
+About 30 seconds are needed for the AWK-3131A to complete the reboot procedure.

-Step 5: Select the operation mode for the AWK-4131A.
+• Step 5: Select the AWK-3131A operation mode.

-By default, the AWK-4131A's operation mode is set to AP.
-If you would like to use the Client mode, you can change the setting at Wireless LAN Setup --> WLAN --> Basic WLAN Setup.
-Detailed information about configuring the AWK-4131A's operation can be found in Chapter 3.
+By default, the AWK-3131A's operation mode is set to AP.
+You can change to Client mode in Wireless LAN Setup → WLAN → Basic WLAN Setup.
+Detailed information about configuring the AWK-3131A's operation can be found in Chapter 3.

-Step 6: Test the connection.
+· Step 6: Test communications.

-In the following sections, we describe two test methods that can be used to ensure that a network connection has been established.
+In the following sections we describe two test methods that can be used to ensure that a network connection has been established.